Technical and Industrial

 Executive Director, Bright New World

-Ben Heard is a leading voice for nuclear power as an essential part of the climate solution.
+Dr. Ben Heard is a leading voice for nuclear power as an essential part of the climate solution.
 He is Executive Director of Australia-based environmental NGO, Bright New World, and popular analyst, commentator and published energy researcher.
 He provides research, analysis and strategy development in sustainability and climate change to the private sector.
 He has advised large corporations on a range of climate, sustainability and stakeholder consultation challenges.
-Mr. Heard has taught sustainability and climate change at University of Adelaide, where he recently completed his doctoral thesis in Clean Energy Systems and Advanced Nuclear.
-Mr. Heard has a Masters in Corporate Sustainability Management from Monash University.Back to Top
+Dr. Heard has taught sustainability and climate change at University of Adelaide, where he recently completed his doctorate in Clean Energy Systems and Advanced Nuclear.
+He also has a Masters in Corporate Sustainability Management from Monash University.Back to Top

 Robert Litterman, Ph.D.